Bermane Stiverne: Stiverne vs. Wilder II

 On November 4, 2017, Stiverne again fought Wilder for the WBC world heavyweight title.
 Before the fight he had remained largely inactive with only two bouts in nearly three years.
 At the time of the fight he was the only man to go twelve rounds with Wilder.
 The rematch proved to be disappointing as he was knocked unconscious in the first round.
 Stats showed that he only threw four punches during the entire fight, none of which connected.

 Stiverne vs. Joyce

-In 2019, Stiverne faced undefeated British heavyweight contender Joe Joyce (7-0, 7 KOs) on the undercard of Chris Eubank Jr. vs. James DeGale on February 23.
+In 2019, Stiverne faced undefeated British heavyweight contender Joe Joyce (7–0, 7 KOs) on the undercard of Chris Eubank Jr. vs. James DeGale on February 23.
 Joyce was ranked #5 by the WBA at heavyweight.
 Joyce opened up by throwing power shots and pressing the opponent.
-Outshaped 40-years-old Stiverne had some successful counterattacks but stayed passive most of the time.
+The out of shape, 40 year old Stiverne had some successful counterattacks but stayed passive most of the time.
 The fight was stopped by the referee in the 6th round, Stiverne losing by TKO.

 Stiverne vs. Bryan

 On January 29, 2021, Stiverne faced WBA regular heavyweight champion and #1 WBA ranked heavyweight Trevor Bryan.
-Bryan managed to drop Stiverne twice, with the referee stopping the fight shortly after the second knockdown, at the middle of round eleven.
+Bryan managed to drop Stiverne twice, with the referee stopping the fight shortly after the second knockdown, in the middle of round eleven.